About the Sailboat Atom

 - Replaced entire electrical system including two 6-gang switch panels.

-- Installed two 50-watt solar panels and charge controller
+- Two 50-watt solar panels on adjustable mounts and charge controller

 - Replaced interior and exterior lights with LED